[With minor oral argument update; Nov. 8]

 Even then, there are at least two possible functions of the final “and which shall be established by Law” phrase: (i) it might refer to a precondition that must be satisfied—an attribute of a covered “office”—before the Appointments Clause’s requirements are even triggered in the first instance; or (ii) it might be understood as an additional constitutional requirement, apart from the prescribed manner of appointment—an insistence that, regardless of manner of appointments of individuals to offices, all offices themselves that are not created by the Constitution must be “established” by statute, rather than created by, e.g., the President himself.
 See id.
 (Marshall lamenting that “it is not perfectly clear whether the words ‘which’ offices ‘shall be established by law,’ are to be construed as ordaining, that all offices of the United States shall be established by law, or merely as limiting the previous general words [those providing for presidential appointment by and with the advice and consent of the Senate] to such offices as shall be established by law”).

-Marshall himself thought that the phrase had the latter effect—that it was a means of precluding the Executive from itself creating offices “as might be deemed necessary for [the laws’] execution, and afterwards to fill those offices.”
+Marshall himself concluded that the phrase had the latter effect—that it was a means of precluding the Executive from itself creating offices “as might be deemed necessary for [the laws’] execution, and afterwards to fill those offices.”
 Id.; see also id. (adopting this interpretation “because I think it accords best with the general spirit of the constitution”).

 The modern Supreme Court, however, appears to have treated “which shall be established by Law” as a condition that describes the “offices” to which the Appointments Clause applies in the first instance.
 Most significantly, in Freytag v.
 Commissioner (1991), the Court distinguished the office of trial judge, which was “established by Law” with its “duties, salary, and means of appointment … specified by statute,” from “special masters,” who the courts hire “on a temporary, episodic basis, whose positions are not established by law, and whose duties and functions are not delineated in a statute,” and who are therefore mere employees who need not be appointed in conformity with the Appointments Clause.
 501 U.S. at 881.
 Likewise in its recent Lucia decision, the Court explained that the SEC’s Administrative Law Judges “hold a continuing office established by law” at least in part because they’re appointed “to a position created by statute, down to its ‘duties, salary, and means of appointment’” (slip. op. at 8 (quoting Freytag)).
 Accord 1996 OLC Separation of Powers opinion at 144 n.56 (“The text of the Appointments Clause implies that offices in the sense of the Clause must be established in the Constitution or by statute.”); 1995 OLC Arbitration opinion at 215 & n.19 (“The Freytag Court put some weight on the fact that the position of special trial judge, as well as its duties, salary, and mode of appointment, are specifically established by statute. . . .
 The text of the Appointments Clause implies that offices in the sense of the Clause must be established in the Constitution or by statute.”); id. at 218 (“Arbitrators share none of these material qualities [of the Independent Prosecutor].
 The position of arbitrator is not created by a congressional enactment.”).